MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).

 [Download the WebDriver language binding of your choice][SeleniumDownloads].
 The Microsoft Edge team recommends [Selenium 4.00-alpha07][NugetPackagesSeleniumWebdriver400alpha07] or later, because it supports Microsoft Edge \(Chromium\).
-However, you may control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.
+However, you can control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.

 > [!IMPORTANT]
 > If you previously automated or tested Microsoft Edge \(Chromium\) using `ChromeDriver` and `ChromeOptions` classes, your WebDriver code does not run on Microsoft Edge Version 80 or later.
 To solve the problem, update your tests to use the `EdgeOptions` class and download [Microsoft Edge Driver][MicrosoftDeveloperMicrosoftEdgeToolsWebdriver].

-### Use Selenium 3
+### Using Selenium 3

 If you already use [Selenium 3][SeleniumHQ], you may have existing browser tests and want to add coverage for Microsoft Edge \(Chromium\) without changing your version of Selenium.
 To use [Selenium 3][SeleniumHQ] to write automated tests for both Microsoft Edge \(EdgeHTML\) and Microsoft Edge \(Chromium\), install the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] package to use the updated driver.
 The `EdgeDriver` and `EdgeDriverService` classes included in the tools are fully compatible with the built-in equivalents in Selenium 4.

 Use the following steps to add the [Selenium Tools for Microsoft Edge][GithubMicrosoftEdgeSeleniumTools] and [Selenium 3][SeleniumHQ] to your project.

+### Using Selenium 4

+`Microsoft.Edge.SeleniumTools` is for Selenium 3 only.
+If you try to use Selenium 4 with `Microsoft.Edge.SeleniumTools` and create a new `EdgeDriver` instance, you get the following error:

+`Error-  System.MissingMethodException: 'Method not found: 'OpenQA.Selenium.Remote.DesiredCapabilities OpenQA.Selenium.DriverOptions.GenerateDesiredCapabilities(Boolean)'`

+You don't need to use `Microsoft.Edge.SeleniumTools` with Selenium 4, because Selenium 4 already supports Chromium Edge.
+If you're using Selenium 4 and get this error, remove `Microsoft.Edge.SeleniumTools` from your project, and make sure you're using the official `EdgeOptions` and `EdgeDriver` classes from the `OpenQA.Selenium.Edge` namespace.

 #### [C#](#tab/c-sharp/)